stwomack/pcf-hugo-workshop/content/post/lab-1.md

 ##### Build the Cities UI and Cities Client App

 The cities-ui and cities-client can be both built at once by running `./gradlew assemble` in the parent directory.
-Run this command now.
+Run this command now if you didn't run this in step # 2 above.

 ### Step 14